 Monitor Network Traffic and Bandwidth Usage

-WhatsUp Gold makes it easy to get detailed visibility into your network traffic to see which users, applications, and protocols are consuming bandwidth.
+WhatsUp Gold makes it easy to get detailed visibility into your network traffic to see which users, applications, and protocols are consuming bandwidth or connecting to suspicious ports.
 This insight allows you to setup bandwidth usage policies, maximize your return on ISP costs and ensure adequate bandwidth for critical business applications and services.

 Need Network Traffic Monitoring?

 Having insight to application bandwidth consumption allows you to better manage the performance of your overall infrastructure, applications and services.
 You can identify bottlenecks and plan effective workarounds, justify a needed bandwidth upgrade or watch for traffic to Tor ports and other suspicious connections.

 Being able to see historical bandwidth usage trends allows you to stay ahead of capacity planning.
 Having the visibility to which applications are driving consumption allows you to demonstrate effective bandwidth management and more easily justify upgrades.

 Knowing what traffic was consuming bandwidth during a slow-down can really accelerate your troubleshooting.
 It helps you identify bottleneck issues like bandwidth hogs running where and when they shouldn't be.
 Finding these quickly can make you a network superhero.